caru/StenoTutor/README.md

 ----------------------------------------
 * QWERTY/steno on-screen keyboard
 * Highlight next chord on keyboard and color highlighting as well.
+* Dynamically show next line words as they are created to allow for a better typing flow at the end of lines
 * Run StenoTutor commands from input buffer
 * GUI interface, eg: buttons
 * Change lesson format to something more convenient, eg: Plover dictionary format
+* Add a command to repeat current word with text-to-speech
 * Show worst 5 words and their average WPM
 * Alphabet training mode
 * Sentence training mode